 The drive from Melbourne to Ballarat should again, take you the same time as a train, ie an hour and 20 minutes, but this time around, the reign is in your hands!
 Choose wisely.
 JK.

 Over the course of a year, Ballarat has the most tourist-friendly weather through spring and autumn, which is why anytime between September and November is said to be the best time to visit the city.
 And subsequently the park.
-In a day, it's always advised to get to the park earlier - especially if you're visiting with kids - so as to see all the shows, and interact with as many as animals as possible.
+In a day, it's always advised to get to the park earlier, especially if you're visiting with kids so that you can see all the shows and interact with as many as animals as possible.
 Spending at least half a day at the park is recommended.

 Restaurants near Ballarat Wildlife Park